We are seeking qualified applicants for six MR-predominant Abdominal Imaging Fellowship positions to begin July 1, 2026.

 ULTRASOUND

 The diagnostic ultrasound rotations consist of in-depth training in the performance and interpretation of abdominopelvic ultrasound examinations.
-There is a large variety of examinations performed, including but not limited to: routine abdominal ultrasound, pelvic ultrasound, obstetric ultrasound (predominantly 1st trimester), transplant ultrasound, and hysterosonography.
+There is a large variety of examinations performed, including but not limited to: routine abdominal ultrasound, pelvic ultrasound, obstetric ultrasound (predominantly first trimester), transplant ultrasound, and hysterosonography.

 CROSS SECTIONAL INTERVENTIONAL PROCEDURES